dgroomes/aws-playground/README.md

   the .zip but the main module ('hello-world-lambda') is in class files in directories.
 I'm not really sure what AWS Lambda needs exactly) Build the distribution zip
 * [x] DONE Implement `hello-world-lambda`.
-* [ ] IN PROGRESS Implement `simulator`.
+* [x] DONE Implement `simulator`.
 Use Apache HttpComponents for a simple web server
 * [x] DONE Rename 'runner' to 'simulator'
 * [ ] Can HttpComponents serve ipv6?
+* [ ] Consider renaming the 'echo' module something like 'data-enricher'.
+In playground examples, I want to model at vaguely realistic and useful problems and solutions.
+If I retool 'echo' as more of a message enricher which has to deal with JSON, then it becomes more interesting.
+And usefully, it can still be de-coupled from the Lambda code.

 ## Reference